extratone/bilge/drafts/How I Manage Drafts.md

 ## The Basics

+You can view a recent result of the [Drafts Library Summary](https://actions.getdrafts.com/a/12X) action on my personal library [here](https://davidblue.wtf/drafts/library).
+It shows a total tag count of 200 even, which is a bit excessive and not entirely reflective of the number of these I actually use.
 Most of my personal workspaces can be viewed/downloaded via links in the README of [this GitHub repository](https://github.com/extratone/drafts), though they’re not going to be very useful beyond inspection.
 In terms of priority, their assigned keyboard shortcuts should be the most telling. “[Hole](https://actions.getdrafts.com/w/1vR)” is as near as makes no difference to a pure chronological list of all drafts, sorted by modification date, which often comes in handy when I need to find an untagged draft created from elsewhere or when I just feel the need to see *all* my most recently-modified drafts ordered as such.

 ![Workspaces](https://i.snap.as/pb8H9CCx.png)